 Leffler won three consecutive USAC Midget championships from 1997-99 before following mentor Tony Stewart’s path into NASCAR.
 Stewart-Haas Racing, owned by Stewart, tweeted: “Thoughts and prayers to the family and friends of Jason Leffler.
 A good man; a good racer.
 Godspeed friend.”

-Leffler originally signed with Joe Gibbs Racing, the same team Stewart drove for at the time, and ran the 2000 Nationwide season for JGR.
-He grabbed four top 10s as a rookie, and moved to Cup the next year with Ganassi in a deal that lasted only one season.
+Leffler originally signed with Joe Gibbs Racing, the same team Stewart drove for, and ran the 2000 Nationwide season for JGR.
+He grabbed four top 10s as a rookie, and moved to Cup the next year with Ganassi in the deal that lasted only one season.